 - Looten Plunder is an Evil Poacher who is also an Evil Capitalist.

-- Hoggish Greedly was also an evil poacher, to a lesser extent, because he sought out endangered and rare animals as much as he did common ones.
+- Hoggish Greedly is also an evil poacher, to a lesser extent, because he seeks out endangered and rare animals as much as he does common ones.